MELDProject/meld_graph/README.md

 This package is a pipeline to segment FCD-lesions from MRI scans.

-**<span style="color: red;">PLEASE SIGN UP</span>**:
+**<span style="color: red;">SIGN UP TO THE MELD GRAPH MAILING LIST</span>**:
+We request that all MELD Graph users sign up to the mailing list.
 If you are using MELD Graph, please send an email to `meld.study@gmail.com` with the subject 'Request to be added to the MELD Graph mailing list' and provide use with your name and institute.
 This will ensure that we can update you about bug fixs and new releases.

 ![overview](https://raw.githubusercontent.com//MELDProject/meld_graph/main/docs/images/Fig1_pipeline.jpg)